wasimbaig/espcap/README.md

     --help           Show this message and exit.
   ```

-+ Load the test packet capture files and index the packets in the Elasticsearch cluster running at 10.0.0.1:9200, assuming your present working directory is espcap/src:
++ Load the test packet capture files and index the packets in the Elasticsearch cluster running at 10.0.0.1:9200, assuming your present working directory is `espcap/src`:

   ```
   espcap.py --dir=../test_pcaps --node=10.0.0.1:9200
   ```

-+ Same as the previous except load the test_pcaps/test_http.pcap file:
++ Same as the previous except load the `test_pcaps/test_http.pcap` file:

   ```
   espcap.py --file=../test_pcaps/test_http.pcap --node=10.0.0.1:9200
   ```

-+ Do a live capture from the network interface <tt>eth0</tt>, get all packets and index them in the Elasticsearch cluster running at 10.0.0.1:9200:
++ Do a live capture from the network interface `eth0`, get all packets and index them in the Elasticsearch cluster running at 10.0.0.1:9200:

   ```
   espcap.py --nic=eth0 --node=10.0.0.1:9200
   ```

-+ Same as the previous except dump the packets to stdout:
++ Same as the previous except dump the packets to `stdout``:

   ```
   espcap.py --nic=eth0